Yifan-858/shuffle-your-worries/README.md

 ## Future Improvement

-1. Attach an information board to each "worry blob" to store the details (user data, full-stack)
+1. Add backend to register each "worry blob"(user data, full-stack)
-2. Add more "worry blob" with different texture and shape
+2. Randomize the "worry blob" with different texture and shape